CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Before the invention of this style of machine, it was not possible to generate the necessary pressure to extract an espresso in the manner that we enjoy today.
 The introduction of the piston style enabled baristas to generate the 8 to 9 atmospheres of pressure necessary for a true espresso.
 In the 1930s, this process was further refined to use water heated below boiling at around 190 to 195 degrees.
 This refinement kept the integrity of sensitive aromatic oils, coffee flavors, and produced a previously undiscovered coffee experience!
 Manuals have nice frothers, powerful enough for home use.
 Some come with an auto-frother to simplify the process.

 It does take strength to extract a shot by hand-pumping the machine instead of the traditional electronic pump.
 If you don't mind this, as you only extract a couple of shots a day, it's worth having this beauty sitting in your kitchen.

 You are a hobbyist, a do-it-yourself person.
 You should consider a Semi-Automatic Espresso Machine!

-You are into new experiences, a hobbyist in many areas and like to try new things, like the creation of espresso.
-You will love the idea that you control the extraction, the grind and want that true café quality espresso.
+You are into new experiences, a hobbyist in many areas, and like to try new things, like the creation of espresso.
+You will love the idea that you control the extraction and the grind, and want that true café quality espresso.
 You want to create that perfect espresso or latte, and maybe even dabble with latte art.
 These machines offer a great balance between control and ease-of-use.